Free Amigurumi Heart Pattern: Step By Step Tutorial

 R6: Sc in each st around.
 (22)

-R9: (Sc in next 3 sts, invdec) 3x around.
+R9: (3 sc, invdec) 3x around.
 Start stuffing and continue until heart is completed.
 (12)

 R11: (Sc, invdec) 3x around.
 (6)

 Fasten off, using yarn needle to pull tightly through final stitches to close completely.
-Weave in end.
+Weave in ends.

 All rights reserved.
 Designed and written by Jennifer Percival.
 This pattern is property of Crochet to Play.
 The written pattern and images are for personal use only.
 Please do not redistribute, transfer, or sell the pattern or images, in part or in whole.
 Thank you.